LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-methods.rst

 #.
 Returning an error code is very important.
 If you return a non-zero error
-   code, then the interpreter will throw an exception indicating that this method failed fatally and Lasso's standard page error routines will display an error message.
+   code, then the interpreter will throw an exception indicating that this method failed fatally, causing Lasso's standard page error routines to display an error message.
 In our example, `lasso_returnTagValueString` will return an error if it has a problem setting the return value.

    .. code-block:: c++